root60/WPScrapper/README.md

 ---

-## ✅ Professional & Ethical Applications

-This tool is designed for legitimate cybersecurity work.
-Using the scraped data responsibly can lead to professional growth and rewards.

-#### Cybersecurity Services (Penetration Testing)
-As a penetration tester or security consultant, you can use this tool during the initial reconnaissance phase of an engagement.
-The information gathered—such as software versions, plugins, and exposed subdomains—is critical for identifying potential attack vectors on behalf of a client **who has given you explicit, written permission** to assess their systems.

-#### Authorized Bug Bounty Programs
-Many companies offer bug bounty programs (e.g., on platforms like HackerOne or Bugcrowd) where they reward researchers for finding and reporting vulnerabilities.
-You can use this tool to find assets that are in-scope for such a program and analyze them for bugs.
-This is a legitimate way to earn money and build a professional reputation.

-#### Security Research
-The data can be used to analyze the prevalence of certain WordPress versions, plugins, or themes across the web.
-This can help in identifying widespread vulnerabilities (e.g., a zero-day in a popular plugin) and responsibly disclosing them to vendors or the public, contributing to a safer internet for everyone.

-#### Market & Competitive Analysis (Use with Extreme Caution)
-While the tool can identify sites in a specific niche (e.g., "real estate sites using WooCommerce"), this application borders on unsolicited data scraping. **You must respect `robots.txt` files, website Terms of Service, and data privacy laws like GDPR and CCPA.** Misuse can have serious legal consequences.
-This is not the primary intended use of the tool.

----

 ## ⚙ Configuration
-- On first run, a `config.json` is generated.
+- On first run, a `config.json` file is generated.
 - Scan settings, concurrency, and API keys can be modified from the **Settings** tab in the GUI or by editing the file directly.
 - All results are saved in the `results/` directory for persistence and analysis.

 ---

-## ⚠️ Disclaimer & Responsible Use
+## 📄 License
 This project is released under the **MIT License**.
+It is intended for educational and ethical security research purposes only.
 The developer is not responsible for any misuse of this tool.
-It is intended for **educational and ethical security research purposes only**.
-Unauthorized scanning of websites is illegal.
-Always ensure you have explicit, written permission from the owner of any system before performing any security testing.